Constellations

 So there’s a lot going on in this part of the sky!
 And no wonder, because the Swan lets you peer into the depths of the Milky Way.

-How to find Cygnus the Swan
+How to find Cygnus from the Northern Hemisphere

 If you can find the large Summer Triangle shape, Deneb in Cygnus is the star that lies toward the northeast.